Making configuration changes in Amazon OpenSearch Service - Amazon OpenSearch Service

 • Enabling the publication of audit logs to CloudWatch.

 For Multi-AZ with Standby domains, you can only make one change request at a time.
-If a change is already in progress, the new request will be rejected.
+If a change is already in progress, the new request is rejected.
 You can check the status of the current change with the DescribeDomainChangeProgress API.

 Changes that usually don't cause blue/green deployments